 I wonder if anyone suffers from the same complaint as me.
 I call it ‘Slingo’.
 It’s when, as a German, I can’t quite believe what I’m reading in all sorts of situations.
 I can’t work out if it’s wishful thinking, a Freudian ‘slip’ or my Germanic eyes misreading English as if it were some weird, outlandish ‘lingo’.

 It started in Ilkley, of all places.
 There I was driving along and a van with ‘Lesbian Motors’ on the side shot past.
 Well why not in this day and age, until I looked again and saw ‘Lessian Motors’ – oops!

 When I saw a sign with ‘Fear Piercing’ on it, I thought this was quite a useful service and looked again to take down the phone number only to find there was no ‘F’ in front of ‘ear’.

 On another van, I saw ‘Shop Lifters’.
-No doubt I’d lost touch with the real world, steeped as I’d been for so many years in writing my novel LOVE LIES: A Journal.
-And they could’ve made shop lifting legal.
+No doubt I’d lost touch with the real world, steeped as I’d been for so many years in writing my novel Running Away.
+(1) And they could’ve made shop lifting legal.
 Why not!
 It’s a free country.
 Looking again, I read ‘Shop Fitters’.

 I knew ‘Slingo’ was beginning to take me over when I noticed a sign above my head saying ‘Maximum Bedroom’, which shortly afterwards metamorphosed into ‘Maximum Headroom’.
 And walking down the High Street, ‘Cosmic Surgery’ was not an NHS advertisement for surgical galactic travel, but an invitation to have ‘Cosmetic Surgery’.